-My name is Alex Lim, I am photographer/filmmaker based in Seattle.
+My name is Alex Lim, and I am photographer/filmmaker based in Seattle.

-I am leading small teams of creative professionals (4-8 crew + talent) on backpacking expeditions around the PNW (Pacific Northwest) and beyond, to produce fashion editorial short films and photo series.
+I am leading small teams of creative professionals (4-8 crew + talent) on backpacking expeditions around the Pacific Northwest and beyond, to produce fashion editorial short films and photo series.

-The narratives tackle a variety of primal emotive themes; struggle/loss, beauty, adventure/discovery, love, re-birth, etc. Some are more stylistically lifestyle/commercial, some are fashion films, and others more abstract or fantasy concepts.
-A heavy emphasis is placed on the landscapes, and integrating the character into the environment.
+Some projects are lifestyle/commercial, and some are fashion or fantasy/abstract in nature.
+The narratives tackle a variety of primal emotive themes; struggle/loss, beauty, adventure/discovery, love, re-birth, etc. A heavy emphasis is placed on the landscapes, and integrating the character into the environment.
 There is an underlying message of preservation and appreciation of the natural world.

 These are collaborative projects, not for profit, and as such are non-paid.